sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 ----

-## Data Configuration Versus Resource Configuration
+## 8D: Create and Differentiate Resource and Data Configuration

 Most Terraform providers are composed of **data sources** and **resources**.